Cinderella (franchise): Cinderella III: A Twist in Time

-Live-action film
+Live-action remake

 Cinderella is an American romantic fantasy film directed by Kenneth Branagh from a screenplay written by Aline Brosh McKenna and Chris Weitz.
 Produced by David Barron and Simon Kinberg for Walt Disney Pictures, the film is inspired by the folk tale Cinderella by Charles Perrault and the 1950 American romantic musical film of the same name.
 It stars Lily James as the titular character, Cate Blanchett as Lady Tremaine, Richard Madden as Prince Kit, Sophie McShera as Drisella Tremaine, Holliday Grainger as Anastasia Tremaine and Helena Bonham Carter as The Fairy Godmother.
 Principal photography on the film began on September 23, 2013 in London.
 The film was released on March 13, 2015.

 After her father unexpectedly dies, young Ella finds herself at the mercy of her cruel stepmother and stepsisters, who reduce her to scullery maid.
 Despite her circumstances, she refuses to despair.
 An invitation to a palace ball gives Ella hope that she might reunite with the dashing stranger she met in the woods, but her stepmother prevents her from going.
-Help arrives in the form of a kindly beggar woman who has a magic touch for ordinary things.
+Help arrives in the form of a kindly beggar woman who has a magic touch for very ordinary things.